Instructions to run an audit are found here.

 The degree audit tracks course and requirement progress, eliminating manual record-keeping and to allow your advisor to spend more time helping you plan a comprehensive academic program.
 Conferring with your advisor about your interests and course options will enhance the quality of your education by aiding you in making informed and intentional choices about courses, additional programs of study (second majors, minors, certificates) and enrichment programs such as study abroad, internships and undergraduate research.
 Keep in mind any adjustments to be made to your major degree must be approved by the appropriate dean's office.
 It is a good idea to always bring your degree audit when meeting with your advisor.

 There are times when the Student Portal will not be available due to unforeseen circumstances and when maintenance is scheduled.
-Please check the scheduled maintenance information listed here.
+Please check the scheduled maintenance information listed on the Office of Information Technology website.
+Look for "Service Alerts" near the top of their page.

 If the system is down, please try again at a later time.